 Drugs Don’t Work Simplified Check List:

-- Conduct on-going employee education.
-The program provides a monthly newsletter for employees in both English and Spanish to equal the required two hours of training annually.
+- Employee Education: A monthly newsletter in English and Spanish is provided and is equal to the required two hours of training annually.

-- Oversee supervisor education.
-The program provides newsletters to distribute to supervisors for one hour of annual training.
-The balance of required training can be accomplished by a drug awareness trainer.
+- Supervisor Education: The program provides newsletters to distribute to supervisors for one hour of training; the balance of required annual training can be accomplished by a drug awareness trainer.

-- Post the provided referral list of treatment services.
+- Treatment Services: Post the provided referral list where it is visible to all employees.

 7.5%* Discount on Workers’ Comp Premiums